Dpdl-io/DpdlEngine/doc/addon_plugins/Dpdl_Wasm_runtime.md

 Wasm is growing in popularity for being a cross platform binary instruction format for multiple application domains that range from Web-apps, Desktop and Cloud apps, serverless applications, Edge containers and others.

-Many compiler toolchains nowadays can target also WASM (eg. for C, Rust, JavaScript, etc..).
+Many compiler toolchains nowadays can target also WASM (eg. for C/C++, Rust, JavaScript, etc..).
 Wasm can than be executed via a dedicated runtime in browsers, embedded nodes or Desktops.

 Also Dpdl supports loading and accessing exported Wasm module functions and constructs.